AFLplusplus/AFLplusplus/frida_mode/README.md

 Whilst not much performance tuning has been completed to date, performance is around 30-50% of that of QEMU mode, however, this gap may reduce with the introduction of persistent mode.
-Performance can be tested by running `make compare`, albeit a longer time measurement may be required for move accurate results.
+Performance can be tested by running `make compare`, albeit a longer time measurement may be required for more accurate results.

 Whilst [afl_frida](https://github.com/AFLplusplus/AFLplusplus/tree/stable/utils/afl_frida)